Amanda Bynes Gives Fans an Update On Her Love Life, Mental Health and More

 by Derek Scancarelli | Sat., May.
 23, 2020 10:37 AM

-Amanda Byneshas updated her fans on her love life, education and mental health in an in-depth Instagram post.
+Amanda Bynes has updated her fans on her love life, education and mental health in an in-depth Instagram post.

 In fact, the 34-year-old She's The Man star said she's excited to work towards a degree from The Fashion Institute of Design & Merchandising, a private college in Los Angeles.